Oopiri: Plot

-After celebrating his birthday, Vikramaditya becomes ill during the night and is saved by his doctors.
-Seenu learns about Vikramaditya's past from Prasad, and suggests a vacation in Paris.
+After celebrating his birthday, Vikramaditya becomes ill during the night, having trouble breathing, and is saved by his doctors.
+Seenu learns about Vikramaditya's adventurous past from Prasad, and suggests a vacation in Paris.
 Vikramaditya agrees and he, Seenu, and Keerthi leave for Paris.
 Seenu keeps Vikramaditya happy and boosts his morale, which impresses Keerthi.
-He wagers that he will propose to Keerthi if Vikramaditya impresses Jenny, a French dancer.
-Despite his disability, Vikramaditya charms Jenny with his wit.
-Seenu is then forced to propose to Keerthi, who later accepts.
+He makes a bet that he will ask Keerthi out if Vikramaditya impresses Jenny, a French dancer, on a date.
+Despite his disability, Vikramaditya charms Jenny with his wit and charm.
+Seenu is then forced to ask out Keerthi, who later accepts.

+Seenu secretly arranges for Vikramaditya to meet Nandini, telling her about Vikramaditya's accident and its aftermath.
+Nandini is glad to see him and brings her husband Abhinav, and their daughter Aadhya to show him that she is happy.

+Later, Seenu takes Vikramaditya on a motorcycle ride, and for one of the first times since the accident, Vikramaditya feels free, like the man he used to be.

-Vikramaditya meets Nandini, her husband Abhinav, and their daughter Aadhya, and Seenu tells her about Vikramaditya's accident and its aftermath.
-Relieved that Nandini is happy, he returns to India and his joyous attitude makes Prasad and Lakshmi happy.
-Later, Kanna gets in trouble with a gang, and meets Seenu at Vikramaditya's mansion.
-Vikramaditya, recognising Seenu's need to support his family, releases him from his obligations and suggests he may not want to push a wheelchair all his life.
-Although Seenu becomes a cab driver, leads a responsible life, this time Seenu's mother accepts him and Kanna, Vikramaditya is unhappy with his new caretakers and becomes a recluse.
+Seenu's younger brother, Kanna, gets in trouble with a gang, and meets Seenu at Vikramaditya's mansion.
+Vikramaditya, recognising Seenu's need to support his family by being present, releases him from his obligations and suggests that he may not want to push a wheelchair all his life.
+Seenu becomes a cab driver and leads a responsible life, this time with his family's love and acceptance, but Vikramaditya becomes unhappy and becomes a recluse.

 A worried Prasad contacts Seenu, who arrives and drives Vikramaditya off in a car to Visakhapatnam (Pondicherry in Tamil version).
-They dress elegantly, and visit a restaurant with a beautiful ocean view.
+They dress elegantly and visit a restaurant with a beautiful ocean view.
 Seenu leaves moments before Priya arrives.
 Vikramaditya looks outside through the window and sees Seenu, who smiles at him and walks away.